 Type: Temporary, Part-Time

-The ASE Program develops eight-week, full-time summer internships for high school students with a strong interest and ability in science, technology, engineering, and math fields.
-This position is an integral part of the ASE team at Saturday Academy and reports to the ASE Coordinator.
-Close coordination between this position and other staff members is essential.
+The SA2U Program provides hands-on, project-based classes to students in grades two through eight at local schools.
+Classes are focused on science, technology, engineering, the arts and math and are taught by community professionals.
+This position is an integral part of the SA2U program at Saturday Academy and reports to the SA2U School-Based Program Manager.
+Close coordination between this position and the SA2U manager is essential.

 ABOUT SATURDAY ACADEMY